-In the spring of 1845 we returned to Macon County.
-A school was taught by G. B. Burkhart, but I did not attend it, as he and I did not agree, so I left home and entered school at La Plata, Mo., conducted by Rev. Samuel Davidson, of the Cumberland Presbyterian church.
+In the spring of 1845 we returned to Macon County A school was there taught by G. B. Burkhart, but I did not attend it, as he and I did not agree, so I left home and entered a school at La Plata, Mo., which was conducted by Rev. Samuel Davidson, of the Cumberland Presbyterian church.
 While attending his school I boarded with John Gilbreath, one of the best men I ever knew.
-He and his dear wife were a father and a mother to me, and I cannot say too many kind words of them.
-His grave holds one of my best and dearest friends.
+He and his dear wife were as a father and a mother to me, and I cannot say too many kind words of or for them.
+His grave holds one of the best and dearest friends of my life.
 They opened their doors, and let myself and a dear friend and schoolmate, John Duvall (long since dead), into their home.
-Mornings, evenings, and Saturdays my friend and I split rails, milked cows, helped Mrs. Gilbreath tend babies, and do as much of the housework as When we left she wept as a loving we could. mother parting from her children.
-There are many more of whom I could speak with equal praise, but time and space will not admit.
-In the summer of 1848 I returned to La Plata, to attend a school given wholly to the science of numbers, under Nicholas Langston, who was a wonderful mathematician.
+Mornings, evenings, and Saturdays my friend and I split rails, milked cows, helped Mrs. Gilbreath tend the babies and do as much of the housework as we could.
+When we left she wept as a loving mother parting from her children.
+There are many others of whom I could speak with equal praise, but time and space will not permit.
+In the summer of

+1848 I returned to La Plata, to attend a school given wholly to the science of numbers, under Nicholas Langston, who was a wonderful mathematician.
 I stayed with him until I had mastered the cube and square root in Ray's third part Arithmetic.
-Thus ended my school-days in La Plata.
+Thus ended my school days in La Plata.

-The reader must not suppose that all my time was spent in acquiring an education at log schoolhouses.
+The reader must not suppose that all of my time was spent in acquiring an education at log schoolhouses.

 I was like all boys, a little lazy and fond of a gun.
 I had three dogs,-a spaniel for the water, a hound for the fox, and a bulldog for bear and panthers.
-My gun for many years was the old flint-lock, which went chuck, fizz, and bang; so you see, to hit where you wanted to, you had to hold still a long time,-and, if the powder was damp in the pan, much longer, for there could be no bang until the fizzing was exhausted, and fire could reach the touch-hole leading to the powdercharge behind the ball.
+My gun for many years was the old flint-lock, which went chuck, fizz, bang; so you see, to hit where you wanted to, you had to hold still a long time,-and, if the powder was damp in the pan, much longer, for there could be no bang until the fizzing was exhausted, and fire could reach the touch-hole leading to the powder-charge behind the hall.
 All this required skill and a steady nerve, to hit the spot.

-I was called a good judge of dogs, and quoted as authority on the subject.
-A hound, to be a great dog, must have a flat, broad, and thin tongue, deep-set eyes, thin and long ears, very broad and raised some at the head, and hang three inches below the under-jaw.
-The roof of his mouth had to be black, his tail long and very slim, to be a good coon-dog.
-That kind of pups I was supposed to sell for a dollar each, though

-I usually gave them away.
-When I went to the woods, armed with my flint-lock and three dogs, they remained with me until I said, "Seize him, Drummer!" which command sent Drummer out on a prospecting trip.
+I was called a good judge of dogs, and quoted as auth9rity on the subject.
+A hound, to be a great dog, must have a flat, broad, and thin tongue, deep-set eyes, thin, long ears, very broad, raised some at the head, and hanging three inches below the under-jaw.
+The roof of his mouth had to be black, the tail long and very slim, for good coon-dog.
+Such kind of pups I was supposed to sell for a dollar each, though I usually gave them away.
+When I went to the woods, armed with my flint-lock and accompanied by my three dogs, they remained with me until I said, "Seize him, Drummer!" which command sent Drummer out on a prospecting trip.
 When I wanted squirrels I threw a stick up a tree and cried: "Hunt him up, Drummer!"
 In a short time the faithful beast had treed a squirrel.
-When I wanted deer I hunted toward the wind, keeping Drum behind me.
+When I wanted deer I hunted toward the wind, keeping Drummer behind me.
 When he scented a deer he walked under my gun, which I carried point front.
-I was always warned by his tail falling that I was about as close as I could get to my game without starting it from the grass.
+I was always warned by his tail falling that I was about as close as I could get to my game without starting it up from the grass.